WiNG-CoMM/yakuza-fy/README.md

 - Settings to control auto-close behavior and permissions.
 - New in 1.1.0: Support for Foundry V13.
 - New in 1.1.0: Exposed API to use Yakuza-fy in other modules.
+- New in 1.2.0: Localization.
+Spanish is now available too!
+- New in 1.2.0: Image Adaptation and Scaling options

 ## Installation